briannichols0702/docs/consumer-tutorials/deploying-smart-contract-on-BESC.md

  **Pre-requisites:**

 Since we interact with remix using Metamask, you need to change the network to Besc network by adding a custom RPC.
-Please follow the steps in [this tutorial](https://docs.bescscan.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask) to do that.
+Please follow the steps to add BESC to MetaMask.

 You need to have a small balance of BESC on the MetaMask wallet you are using which will be used as Gas for the transactions.